 The more you understand about estate taxes, the more you’ll be able to give.

 Federal estate taxes are based on your estate’s taxable value and collected before the inheritance is passed on.
 Your estate is tax-free up to a certain amount.
 And there are several deductions you can use to reduce the size of your estate, like marital and charitable deductions of unlimited amounts.
 But note that gifts above the exclusion amount given while you’re still alive count toward this limit.
-An attorney or tax advisor can help you factor taxes into your overall estate plan.
+An attorney or tax professional can help you factor taxes into your overall estate plan.

 As you consider how to distribute your assets, and to whom, make taxes an integral part of your estate planning process.
 Know how cash, investments, life insurance, and real estate will be taxed in your situation.
 And explore the possible tax benefits of trusts.